Obice da 280: Design

 In the coastal artillery role, the Obice da 280 was intended to pierce the thin decks of armored warships with high angle plunging fire, rather than piercing their armored belt.
-The Obice da 280 was a typical built-up gun of the period with an inner steel barrel reinforced with multiple layers of cast iron hoops.
+The Obice da 280 was a typical built-up gun of the period with an inner cast iron barrel reinforced with multiple layers of steel hoops.
 Starting in 1890 the Italians produced the design in a number of different lengths and they were designated by their diameter and length in calibers 280/9, 280/10, 280/11, and 280/16.
 The Obice da 280 was a breech loaded design with an interrupted screw breech, and used separate loading bagged charges and projectiles.

 In the Coastal Defense role, the Obice da 280 was mounted on a rectangular carriage which consisted of a large diameter geared steel ring set into a concrete slab behind a parapet.
 The mounts allowed high angles of elevation with 360° of traverse.
 The mount pivoted in the middle and was traversed by a worm gear which attached to the base.
-The recoil system for the consisted of a U shaped gun cradle which held the trunnioned barrel and a slightly inclined firing platform with hydraulic buffers.
+The recoil system for the consisted of a U-shaped gun cradle which held the trunnioned barrel and a slightly inclined firing platform with hydraulic buffers.
 When the gun fired the hydraulic buffer slowed the recoil of the cradle which slid up a set of inclined rails on the firing platform and then returned to position by the combined action of the buffers and gravity.